4lxprime/PrimeFNS/README.md

 # PrimeFNS
- Prime Fortnite Server (blazingly fast Backend server)
+ Prime Fortnite Server (blazingly fast Backend server) but actually this is a really basic season 3 fortnite backend